cvarkey/PlugLoadSimulator-PLSim/readme.txt

   	(a) Click New...
   	(b) In the "Interpreter Executable" field copy paste the directory of the Python Interpreter in MiniConda3
   		ie: C:\Users\[user_name]\Miniconda3\python.exe
+		or C:\ProgramData\Miniconda3\python.exe
-  	(c) A new screen will pop up check mark all the radio boxes and click OK
+  	(c) A new screen will pop up check mark all the radio boxes and click OK, make sure to add requested environmental variables.

-(6) Create a new Project and put in all the files assuming you have them all in a zip (7) Alternatively fork on Github @ https://github.com/ksegarra/CalPlug-Power-Usage-Sim
+(6) Create a new Project and put in all the files assuming you have them all in a zip (7) Alternatively fork on Github @ https://github.com/ksegarra/CalPlug-Power-Usage-Sim (launch version) or https://github.com/CalPlug/PlugLoadSimulator-PLSim (maintained version)